tvanpat/dockerfile/r710-temp/README.md

 - IPMIPW: This is the password on your idrac controller, the default is calvin.

 This container/script was built heavily off the R710-IPMI-TEMP script located on [GitHub](https://github.com/NoLooseEnds/Scripts/tree/master/R710-IPMI-TEMP)

-Disclaimer

-I'm by no means good at IPMI, BASH scripting or regex, etc. but it seems to work fine for me.

-TLDR; I take NO responsibility if you mess up anything.